DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Tax and the IRP

-DfE will pay the UK tax owed on the IRP to ensure you receive the full £10,000, as long as your overall earnings do not exceed £50,270 in the year you receive the IRP.
-You may have to pay higher rate [UK Income Tax](https://www.gov.uk/browse/tax/income-tax) on any earnings which take you over £50,270.
+DfE will pay the UK tax owed on the IRP to ensure you receive the full $nonuk_internationalrelocationpayment_value$, as long as your overall earnings do not exceed $nonuk_internationalrelocationpayment_thresholdfortaxonpayments$ in the year you receive the IRP.
+You may have to pay higher rate [UK Income Tax](https://www.gov.uk/browse/tax/income-tax) on any earnings which take you over $nonuk_internationalrelocationpayment_thresholdfortaxonpayments$.

 ### Protect yourself from fraud